andrewdwallo/transmatic/README.md

 $translatedTexts = Transmatic::translateMany($texts, 'fr'); // ['Bonjour le monde', 'Au revoir le monde']
 ```
-Like the `translate` method, this will also update your Source Locale's translations based on the text passed in.
+Like the `translate` method, this method will also update the translations in your Source Locale based on the text passed in.

 ### Fetching Supported Locales